NathanDougherty/biotech-options-signals/README.md

 - For stocks with sufficient liquidity, implied moves derived from IV were plotted against actual returns
 - A perfect prediction would fall on the diagonal line (y=x) in our charts
 - Deviations from this line represent prediction errors, with points above the line indicating underestimation
-- Our visualization tools allow identification of systematic biases in the predictions
+- Our visualization tools allowed identification of systematic biases in the predictions

 This accuracy assessment is critical for proper interpretation of our signals.
-While implied volatility provides valuable market consensus information, it should be considered alongside other metrics for a complete picture of market expectations.
+While implied volatility provided valuable market consensus information, it should be considered alongside other metrics for a complete picture of market expectations.

 ## Contributing